706917/primeNumberGenerator/README.md

   - implementation to pass all three tests from the first set of tests
   - all three tests considered having true positive pass

+## Commit 4
+   - first set of tests improved, that allowed to find a bug in implementation.
+Bug fixed
+   - all three tests considered having confirmed true positive pass